trozay/nc-news-be/newReadMe.md

 # Northcoders News API

 This is an api project I built, that gives information, I have inserted into a database.
-The available end points are /articles, /topics, /users, /articles/comments, /comments/comment_id.
+The available end points are articles, topics, users, articles/comments, comments/comment_id.
 The relevant end points also accept queries to sort by any available column, asc/desc, filter down to articles written by a specific author, after or before a date etc. My api is a RESTful server, allowing the user to create,read, update and delete files.

 # Installing